sujeet-pro/v1.sujeet.pro/src/content/blog/length-of-a-string.md

 ## TL;DR

-`'👩‍👩‍👦‍👦🌦️🧘🏻‍♂️'.length` is 21 instead of 3 because JS gives length UTF-16 code units and icons are combination of more than one of such code units.
+`'👩‍👩‍👦‍👦🌦️🧘🏻‍♂️'.length` is 21 instead of 3 because JS gives length UTF-16 code units and icons are a combination of more than one of such code units.
 Use `Intl.Segmenter` to get the length of rendered graphemes.

 ```typescript
 console.log("👩‍👩‍👦‍👦🌦️🧘🏻‍♂️".length); // 21  - W